 To learn more about The Four Agreements, please watch this 7-minute video.

 For some people, understanding diversity, using respectful terms, asking appropriate questions feels like a journey filled with mistakes in speech and behaviour.
-Just start with a kind curiosity and a willingness to listen and learn and try your best.
+Just start with a kind curiosity and a willingness to actively listen and make learning a commitment.

 As per the futurist, Alvin Toffler, “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.”